aeraki-mesh/aeraki/README.md

 We are facing some challenges in service meshes:
 * Istio and other popular service mesh implementations have very limited support for layer 7 protocols other than HTTP and gRPC.
 * Envoy RDS(Route Discovery Service) is solely designed for HTTP.
 Other protocols such as Dubbo and Thrift can only use listener in-line routes for traffic management, which breaks existing connections when routes change.
 * It takes a lot of effort to introduce a proprietary protocol into a service mesh.
-You’ll need to write an Envoy filter to handle the traffic in the data plane, and a control plane to manage those Envoys.
+You’ll need to write an Envoy filter to handle the traffic in the data plane, and a control plane to manage those Envoy proxies.

 Those obstacles make it very hard, if not impossible, for users to manage the traffic of other widely-used layer-7 protocols in microservices.
 For example, in a microservices application, we may have the below protocols: